SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager/README.md

 By default, newly added hooks are disabled and must be enabled manually.
 #### Hooks from Another Polarion Extension
 Hooks can be located in another Polarion extension.
 In this case, the extension should register the hooks as an OSGi service using the IActionHook interface.
-For more details, refer to the example at https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager.hook-samples/tree/main/hook-samples-osgi.
+For more details, refer to the example at [Delete Non-resolved Module Comments as OSGi Service](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager.hook-samples/tree/main/hook-samples-osgi).

 ## Upgrade